-Over 2.6 billion podcasts were downloaded in 2014, according to a recent Pew Research Center Survey.
+Between 2015 and 2016 podcast listening grew 23% and 3.3 billion podcasts were download in 2015 (Pew Research Center Survey).
 Marketers are taking advantage of this popular media format by producing their own branded podcasts.
 Two of my favorites are:

 - Variety Pack: Productivity software company Slack covers a wide array of topics relevant to the workplace or life in general.
 They always have a great selection of stories in each episode.